Anyone considering giving an airline gift card should make sure all the terms and conditions won’t prevent redemption

 Though retail gift cards have been around for well over a decade, airline gift cards took a bit longer to catch on.
-Many domestic airlines have now done away with gift certificates and offer only plastic or virtual gift cards.
-In most cases, buyers of airline gift cards don't have to worry about the major snags associated with some retail gift cards: Most airline cards do not expire or diminish in value if the card goes unused, even for years.
+Most domestic airlines have done away with gift certificates and offer only plastic or virtual gift cards.
+CreditCards.com research found five major U.S. airlines that sell travel gift cards or gift certificates.
+United Airlines only lets consumers gift miles through their MileagePlus account.
+(See 2016 Airline gift card comparison chart for more information).

 The best way to buy

 |Before airline gift cards became available, gift certificates provided a way to buy air travel for someone else.
-Some airlines still don’t offer gift cards, but do offer paper or electronic gift certificates.
-Here are some things to consider when trying to decide between a gift card and a gift certificate:|
+Some airlines don’t offer gift cards, but do offer paper or electronic gift certificates.
+Here are some things to consider when deciding between a gift card and a gift certificate:|

-- As with gift cards, the maximum dollar amount of a gift certificate varies from airline to airline.
+1. As with gift cards, the maximum dollar amount of a gift certificate varies from airline to airline.

-- As with gift cards, places where gift certificates can be redeemed vary.
+3. As with gift cards, places where gift certificates can be redeemed vary.
 Gift cards typically cannot be redeemed through a travel agent, but some gift certificates can.

-- It is becoming more common for airlines to not offer a paper gift certificate option and instead send the certificate by email, so there’s no physical gift for the recipient to open.
+4. It’s becoming more common for airlines to not offer a paper gift certificate option and instead send the certificate by email, so there’s no physical gift for the recipient to open.

 Watch out for pitfalls

 Travel experts say the biggest mistake the giver of an airline gift card can make is choosing the wrong airline.
 To avoid that, pick an airline the recipient flies frequently or one that has a nearby hub or offers a large number of flights in and out of the major airport closest to the recipient’s home, Bond recommends.
-“If you have a specific trip in mind, check the routes ahead of time," Bond says.
+“If you have a specific trip in mind, check the routes ahead of time,” she says.

-If you’re giving an airline gift card -- especially to someone who might not use it right away -- a possible future airline bankruptcy also could be an issue.
+If you’re giving an airline gift card — especially to someone who might not use it right away — a possible future airline bankruptcy also could be an issue.
 “If an airline goes bankrupt, it’s hard to predict whether it will be easy for you to get your money,” Gillis says.
 “So, before you buy, think about, ‘How solvent is that airline?'”

 Giving the gift

-Or, gift expert Leah Ingram, suggests perusing online auction sites for an unusual flight-related item, such as a vintage airline bag, and adding little extras that could come in handy on a trip -- chewing gum, hand sanitizer, a map, travel-sized toiletries -- along with the gift card.
+Or, gift expert Leah Ingram, suggests perusing online auction sites for an unusual flight-related item, such as a vintage airline bag, and adding little extras that could come in handy on a trip — chewing gum, hand sanitizer, a map, travel-sized toiletries — along with the gift card.